ideas42ventures/ideas42ventures.com/README.md

 - Production (temp): [https://ideas42ventures.netlify.app/](https://ideas42ventures.netlify.app/)
 - Staging: Every pull request gets a preview deploy URL.
 Check the PR or Netlify for it.

+### Analytics

+We do not use Google Analytics because we respect the privacy of people that visit our websites.

+We still want to track how our site is being used, so instead, we use the privacy-focused [Fathom](https://usefathom.com/).

+- The main Fathom account is under `tyler@ideas42ventures.com`
+- The analytics dashboard is available–password protected–at [https://app.usefathom.com/share/jggxgdmd/ideas42ventures.com](https://app.usefathom.com/share/jggxgdmd/ideas42ventures.com) Ping Tyler in Slack or email for the password.

 ## Contributing

 - This is a static site build using [Eleventy](https://www.11ty.dev/docs)